awcodes/filament-table-repeater/README.md

 ### Without Header

 Sometimes we don't want to have the table header at all.
-To achieve this, use the `->withoutHeader()` method.
+To achieve this, use the `withoutHeader()` method.

 ```php
 TableRepeater::make('social')